Metabolic acidosisAcidosis - metabolic

 Treatment is aimed at the health problem causing the acidosis.
-In some cases, sodium bicarbonate (the chemical in baking soda) may be given to improve the acidity of the blood.
+In some cases, sodium bicarbonate (the chemical in baking soda) may be given to reduce the acidity of the blood.
 Often, you will receive lots of fluids through your vein.

-What can be expected will depend on the underlying disease causing the metabolic acidosis.
+The outlook will depend on the underlying disease causing the condition.

 When to Contact a Medical Professional

-Seek medical treatment if you develop symptoms of any disease that can cause metabolic acidosis.
+Seek medical help if you have symptoms of any disease that can cause metabolic acidosis.